Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Material and Methods

-It is an easier task to sample \emph{inverted} roots, as the sufficient conditions for causality and invertibility now require that the inverted roots lie inside the complex unit circle, a region easier to sample uniformly.
+For the first approach, it is an easier task to sample \emph{inverted} roots, as the sufficient conditions for causality and invertibility now require that the inverted roots lie inside the complex unit circle, a region easier to sample uniformly.
 The roots of the polynomials can be real or complex; complex roots must come in complex conjugate pairs in order for all of the corresponding model parameters to be real.
-The simplest approach would be to sample all inverted root pairs ($z_1, z_2$) within the complex unit circle by uniformly sampling angles and radii (lines 10-14 of Algorithm~\ref{alg:mle}).
+The simplest approach would be to sample all inverted root pairs ($z_1, z_2$) within the complex unit circle by uniformly sampling angles and radii (lines 9-14 of Algorithm~\ref{alg:mle}).
 However, this would imply almost surely all root pairs are complex, and some model parameters would only be sampled as positive (or negative).
 For instance, consider an AR(2) model.
 The AR polynomial is:

 In this equation, if both $z_1, z_2$ are complex conjugates, then $\phi_2 = z_1z_2 > 0$.
 As such, the only way that $\phi_2 < 0$ is if $z_1, z_2 \in \mathbb{R}$.
-Similar results hold for the MA coefficients, though the signs are flipped.
+Similar results hold for the MA coefficients with opposite signs for the coefficients.
 This issue is directly addressed in lines 5-8 of Algorithm~\ref{alg:mle}: root pairs are sampled as real with probability $p = \sqrt{1/2}$, and real pairs sampled with the same sign with probability $p$, such that the product (and sums) of each pair is positive with probability $1/2$.
 We sample conjugate pairs within an annular disk on the complex plane to avoid trivial and approximately non-stationary cases.
-The radii of both the inner and outer circles defining the disk are defined using $\gamma$ in lines 7, 10, and 13.
+The radii of both the inner and outer circles defining the disk are defined using $\gamma$ in lines 7, 10, and 13 of Algorithm~\ref{alg:mle}.

+Algorithm~\ref{alg:mle} is designed to directly sample the roots of the AR and MA polynomials, as the roots determine the causality and invertibility of the resulting model.
+However, it is not immediately evident how the choice of sampling a proportion $p = \sqrt{1/2}$ will effect the final distribution of ARMA coefficients, other than ensuring that parameters are sampled as positive or negative with similar frequencies.
+Existing theory can be used to provide an alternative approach to sampling model parameters within the admissibility region \cite{monahan84}.
+Algorithm~\ref{alg:DL} leverages existing techniques by first generating a vector of partial autocorrelations, each taking values in the interval $(-1, 1)$.
+These vectors are transformed into ARMA parameters using the Durbin-Levinson recursion, ensuring the resulting parameters are within the admissible region.
+This process is outlined in equations (4) and (5) of \cite{chen12}, who demonstrate that the established theory for this transformation continues to hold at boundary conditions.